kukuu/AGILITY/technopedia-2.md

+## HIGH Performing engineering team

+The Leader:

+1. Drives goal execution and are a catalyst for team performance

+2. Sets the bar for performance

+3. Sets the tone

+4. Communicate goals

+The team:

+1. People have solid and deep trust in each other and in the team's purpose - they feel free to express feelings and ideas

+2. Everybody is working toward the same goals.

+2. A quick turn around

+3. Minimum or no down time

+3. A good ROI

+4. Meeting deadlines, and hiting targets from planning

+5. Achieving definition of done,(DoD) over SPRINT period.
+From requirement gathering to production.

+6. Managing low fault levels.
+Less or minimum  return rates/complaints/bugs from users

+7. Accountable for end to end delivery of the products and services.
+Holding each one responsible.

 ## SPRINT BURN DOWN CHARTS - KPI Measurement.

 The Sprint Burndown Chart makes the work of the Team visible.
 It is a graphic representation that shows the rate at which work is completed and how much work remains to be done over the SPRINT period.
 The chart slopes downward over Sprint duration and across Story Points completed.

 The outstanding work (or backlog) is often on the vertical axis, with time along the horizontal.
 That is, it is a run chart of outstanding work.
-It is useful for predicting/forecasting when all of the work will be completed.
+It is useful for predicting/forecasting when all of the work will be completed

-Sizing up work:

-1. T-Shirt Sizing
-2. Point system (Velocity).

 ## SPRINT BURN UP CHARTS